Flow field tomography with uncertainty quantification using a Bayesian physics-informed neural network: Bayesian Reconstruction

 Presumably, true flow fields will satisfy the Navier--Stokes and advection--diffusion equations.
 Therefore, so long as the network is deep and wide enough to approximate the flow and there are sufficient inputs and measurements for training, then it should be beneficial to set $\sigma_\mathrm{phys}$ to a much smaller value than $\sigma_\mathrm{meas}$, i.e., because we have a high degree of confidence in the governing physics.
 We thus conducted another set of comparisons using $\gamma = 10^{-7}$ and the corresponding value of $\sigma_\mathrm{phys}$.
 Concentration field estimates from these tests are shown in the bottom row of Fig.~\ref{fig:Bayesian panel}.
 All the flow fields outputted by a C-PINN that was trained using $\gamma = 10^{-7}$ were highly inaccurate, which we anticipated based on the weight parameter tests in section~\ref{sec:demo:gamma}.
 However, B-PINN reconstructions dramatically improved after reducing $\gamma$ in both the noise-free and noisy tests.

 The stark difference between C-PINN and B-PINN reconstructions at $\gamma = 10^{-3}$ and $10^{-7}$ speaks to the topology of $\mathcal{L}_\mathrm{total}$ and $f(\boldsymbol\uptheta|\mathbf{B})$.
 Bayesian estimates depicted in Fig.~\ref{fig:Bayesian panel} represent the mean output of a distribution of networks whereas the flow fields obtained from a fully-converged C-PINN are essentially MAP estimates.
-C-PINN reconstructions of noisy data regularized by our stopping criterion are more difficult to characterize in this way because they do not minimize an explicit objective function.
-While the accuracy of CM concentration fields improved after switching from $\gamma = 10^{-3}$ to $10^{-7}$, tantamount to boosting the physics-based prior, the C-PINN reconstruction (akin to a MAP estimate) got far worse.
+C-PINN reconstructions of noisy data, regularized by our stopping criterion, are more difficult to characterize in this way because they do not minimize an explicit objective function.
+While the accuracy of CM concentration fields improved after switching from $\gamma = 10^{-3}$ to $10^{-7}$, tantamount to boosting the physics-based prior, the C-PINN reconstruction (akin to a MAP estimate) got far worse, as expected from the $\gamma$ tests shown in Fig.~\ref{fig:gamma test}.
 This difference in behavior was especially striking in the noisy case since \textit{none} of the fully-converged C-PINNs produced acceptable reconstructions of noisy data in any of our tests, including the networks considered in section~\ref{sec:demo}.
 This strongly suggests the surface corresponding to $f(\boldsymbol\uptheta|\mathbf{B})$ contains one (or more) robust maxima that does not reflect the dominant posterior mode(s).
 As a corollary, the same is likely true of minima in $\mathcal{L}_\mathrm{total}$.
-In other words, CM estimates from a B-PINN are more representative of the functional used to reconstruct the flow than point estimates from a C-PINN, thereby facilitating the use of a wider range of priors.
+This implication was corroborated by varying randomly-selected weights of the network and plotting $\mathcal{L}_\mathrm{total}$.
+Each 4D plot of $\mathcal{L}_\mathrm{total}$ using $\gamma = 10^{-3}$ was consistent with a convex function (exhibiting a locally positive semidefinite Hessian) whereas plots using $\gamma = 10^{-7}$ were not.
+Consequently, CM estimates from a B-PINN are more representative of the functional used to reconstruct the flow than point estimates from a C-PINN, thereby facilitating the use of a wider range of priors.
 We leveraged this flexibility to implement a more stringent physics prior; CM reconstructions produced by this prior conformed to the true flow field, unlike any of the MAP estimates.